 The unifying and inspiring mediapark.brussels project will add value for Brussels and its people.
 In addition to the two new headquarters for RTBF and VRT, it features:

-- the construction, ultimately, of some 3,000 new dwellings occupied by around 6,000 new inhabitants;
+- the construction, ultimately, of some 1,600 new dwellings;

 - local facilities and services (a nursery, a school, shops etc.) to meet the needs of local people;

 - sites for innovative new businesses that will create jobs, colleges and public facilities linked with the media sector;

 - an urban park used as a venue for events but also for walking and recreation;

 - measures to reduce the impact of road traffic.

 Situated at the confluence point between two stories (that of the Reyers/Meiser district and that of Belgian public broadcasting) and in a strategic location (between the European Quarter, Brussels Airport and Brussels’ university campuses), accessible and connected but prioritising pedestrians and public transport, mediapark.brussels will become an attractive new centre whose influence will extend beyond the confines of Brussels.